Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • A sudden loss of mobility

-Check the Stretch Intensity
+Check the Intensity of the Stretch

-Level of Sensation Interpretation Action
+Sensation Level Interpretation Action

-Symptoms to Monitor After Exercise
+Symptoms to Keep an Eye on After Exercise

 • The appearance of bruises